Razzano/Vivaldi_Custom_Mod/README.md

 January 30, 2026 Updated for 7.8.3925.56 (Stable channel) (64-bit)

 The Custom-UI-Mod.zip file contains the listed 2 bat files, 1 empty window.html file for backup/storage, 1 js file, 1 css file, a how-to.txt file, and all custom-ui-mod-icons.
+Customized for Vivaldi Dark Theme "Issuna" and only for tabs-top.

 DESCRIPTION:
 1. Creates button [ <img src="https://github.com/srazzano/Images/blob/master/options.png"/> ] at the first position in the footer/statusbar to display Options Menu.